What is the adoption process?

 This is a question we find we are asked quite often.
 Some people think that because they are willing to adopt/save a rescue pet that they shouldn’t have to pay for them.

-You need to understand that all our animals, as a minimum, are vet checked, vaccinated, microchipped, desexed and flead and wormed while in foster care.
+All our animals, as a minimum, are vet checked, vaccinated, microchipped, desexed and flead and wormed while in foster care.
 They are all fed super premium diets and should they require any additional veterinary work such as dental procedures, orthopaedic surgery, medications or any behavioural training then this is paid for by us.
 We are not government funded, so in order to make the rescue process sustainable, we need to try and recoup these costs, at least in part, by charging an adoption fee.

 The adoption fee will very rarely cover the full amount of what the animal has actually cost us.
 Our adoption fee is not negotiable and is to be paid in full at the time of adoption.
 All money received by us, whether in donations or fees, is used for the benefit of our animals.
 We are a not for profit charity.